-The next ATAC on Arson meeting will be held Thursday, March 29 beginning at 10:30 a.m. at Willhoite's in downtown Grapevine.
-Mike Carter, State Farm SIU located in the DFW area, will be our featured speaker.
+The next ATAC on Arson meeting will be held Thursday, July 25 beginning at 10:30 a.m. at Willhoite's in downtown Grapevine.

 Arson Hotline Posters Available